sailfishdell/sailfish/domain/README.txt

     - when odataresourcecreated event happens, privileges saga goes and attaches privs. probably should look those up in a doc somewhere
     - read looks at privs

+METADATA
+    - should be able to dynamically create metadata uri from the events as we register odata resources

 OUTPUT:
     map [type] manglingfunction